wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 A makes B collaborator on their repository

-  Github -> Repos page ->Settings > Collaborators
+	Github -> Repos page -> Settings > Collaborators

-B clones repository of A on to their local machine
+B clones A's repository to their local machine.
+Make sure to clone into a new folder as to not overwrite your own 'project_git' repo.

-  	git clone <repo>
+  	git clone <repo clone url>

 B makes a change